dokren/SAT_solver/README.md

 A short program that solves the SAT problem using the DPLL algorithm.

 ## Contents
+There are two implementations of SAT-solvers.
+The first, named satSolver.py with satParser.py, is the simple implementation of DPLL, while the second, consisting of satSolver.py and satParserOpt.py, involves additional improvements.

 In subfolder *cases* there are several examples for solving the SAT problem.
 Two of which solve sudoku for 4×4 and 9×9 instances.
 Other than these test cases, file in dimacs format is a valid input.
 It is assumed however, that line starting with "p" comes before all the clauses and that each clause is in it's own line, ending with 0.

 ## Running the program